killy10o10/vet-clinic/README.md

-# curriculum-databases-projects-template
+# Vet Clinic

-> This template should be used for database related projects at Microverse.
-> Generate your own repository, update this README and edit all files content while working on projects.
-You should not be adding any new files unless asked otherwise.
+> This is a database of a vet clinic containing data of animals, their owners and the Clinic's employees.

 ## Getting Started